 In addition, we seek applicants who have thoughtfully prepared to meet the social and emotional needs of patients by including in their formal education a rich exposure to the social sciences and humanities.
 For more in-depth information, please see the Medical School Admissions Requirements (MSAR)

-AcademicsAt least 90 hours of college coursework is required to apply, and advanced placement (AP) and other credits are acceptable.
+AcademicsAt least 90 hours of college coursework is required to apply, and advanced placement (AP), P/F courses, and other credits are acceptable.

 We welcome applicants from all majors and colleges with a strong emphasis on academic excellence, compassion, service, integrity, diversity, collegiality and innovation.
 All applicants should demonstrate a high level of scholarship.
 The Class of 2023 average GPA is 3.67 and MCAT total score is 513.
-A minimum science GPA of 3.2 is required to be reviewed by admissions.
+A minimum science/BCPM GPA of 3.2 is required to be reviewed by admissions.
 Applicants who do not meet the undergraduate science/BCPM GPA of a 3.2 and have completed at least 15 hours of either post-baccalaureate or graduate science coursework with a 3.2 average at the time of AMCAS verification will receive a secondary application and then be reviewed by the Dean of Admissions upon completion.
 There will be no negative impact for applicants who were required or elected to complete their science courses P/F courses will still be eligible for a secondary application as long as their AMCAS verified science/BCPM GPA is a 3.2.

 While Wake Forest School of Medicine does not have specific required coursework, applicants should be able to demonstrate competence in each of the areas shown as reflected in their MCAT score.
 Applicants from non-science majors are strongly encouraged to complete a variety of science coursework to be a competitive applicant.